Knowing our own default behavioural styles as well as those of our colleagues, tells us how to moderate ourselves and prevent conflict between others.

-In 1956, the ball was picked up by industrial psychologist Walter V Clarke, who used Marshall’s DiSC theory to design a self-assessment tool for vetting potential job candidates.
+In 1956, the ball was picked up by an industrial psychologist called Walter V. Clarke, who used Marshall’s DISC theory to design a self-assessment tool for vetting potential job candidates.
 Having proved its worth, Clarke then initiated its journey through various stages of evolution; today The DiSC® Model is a widely used as a tool for discovering more about our behavioural style, how we typically communicate and how we might modify our style to communicate with others more effectively.

-As well as classifying behaviour into these four core types, the tool also looks at our preferences on two scales: task versus people and fast-paced versus moderate-paced.
-These preference scales form the axes of the DiSC model, with the behavioural types in four quadrants:
+As well as classifying behaviour into these four core types, the tool also looks at their at our preferences on two scales: Task versus People and Fast-Paced versus Moderate-Paced.
+These preference scales form the axes of the DiSC model, with the behavioural types in four quadrants – as shown below:

-Our individual score in any DiSC assessment gives an indication of our preferences relative to others and places us squarely within one quarter of the chart.
+Our individual score in any DiSC assessment gives an indication of our preferences relative to others and places us squarely with one quarter of the chart.

-If we learn, for example, that we are people oriented, this can highlight the need to use a more task-oriented approach in certain situations; for example, to build a better rapport with task-oriented members of our team.
+If we learn, for example, that we are people-oriented, this can highlight the need to use a more task-oriented approach in certain situations – e.g. to build a better rapport with task-oriented members of our team.
 Or if we can see we tend to go at things like Usain Bolt, slowing down to match a colleague’s pace might help to get a better product or service across the finishing line.

 Here’s a quick summary of the four behaviour types and how we can best communicate with them:

-- They prefer directness and respect from others and to be allowed to lead and to be independent.
+- What they want from others is directness, respect, to be allowed to lead and to be independent

-- These people may talk more than they listen, are emotional, convincing, political, very animated and persuasive.
+These people can talk more than they listen, are emotional, convincing, political, very animated and persuasive.

-- They prefer friendliness, honesty and humour from others and to be allowed to tell people how they feel.
+- What they want from others is friendliness, honesty, humour, and to be allowed to tell people how they feel

-- They prefer a relaxed manner in others, agreeableness, appreciation, and for change to be introduced slowly
+- What they want from others is a relaxed manner, agreeableness, appreciation, and for change to be introduced slowly

-- They prefer minimal socialisation and accurate detail, dependability and high standards from others.
+- What they want from others is minimal socialization, accurate detail, dependability and high standards

 - D: forceful and direct